owagner/eno2mqtt/README.md

 at https://www.enocean.com/en/knowledge-base/

 The *Symbolic_Name* is used as the topic prefix when publishing status reports from the given device.
+Depending on the EEP, this may be suffixed further.

 Topics
 ------
 A special topic is *prefix/connected*.
-It holds an enum value which denotes whether the adapter is currently running (1) and connected to the USB300 adapter (2).
+It holds an enum value which denotes whether the adapter is currently running (1) and connected to the ESP3 devices (2).
 It's set to 0 on disconnect using a MQTT will.

 MQTT Message format